Ontario and Canada Legal Rights Explained

 A very basic operative concept of welfare law is that of the "benefit unit".
 These are co-resident groups of people, grouped by welfare law into family or family-like household units for purposes of determining financial eligibility and calculating financial assistance.

-The main significance of the 'benefit unit' is that - generally - the total income and assets of ALL members of the benefit unit are counted for determining financial eligibility (ie. whether income and asset maximums are exceeded).
+The main significance of the 'benefit unit' is that - generally - the total income and assets of ALL members of the benefit unit are counted for determining financial eligibility (ie. whether income or asset maximums are exceeded).
 Similarly, the total size and make-up of the benefit unit is used to calculate the amount of assistance that the benefit unit will receive.
 In essence, the members of the benefit unit - rightly or wrongly - are legally assumed to maintain collective finances.

 While persons are grouped into benefit units for purposes of determining eligibility, assistance is in fact paid to only one member of the benefit unit, called the 'applicant' or - once granted - the 'recipient'.
-A critical discussion of the concept of the "benefit unit" as a form of compulsory financial aggregation is located in the Appendix 4: "The Concept of Spousal Dependency".
+A critical discussion of the concept of the "benefit unit" as a form of compulsory financial aggregation is located here: The Concept of Spousal Dependency.

 • "dependent children" (dependent minor offspring) of either the applicant or the spouse, if any;